-This course is specifically designed to give you an understanding of what Microsoft Power Platform is and what kind of business value it can provide you and your organization.
+This course takes you through Power Platform, giving you an understanding of what Microsoft Power Platform is and what kind of value it can provide you and your organization.

-- Explain each application, what it does, and when to use which given a situation
+- Explain each application, what it does, and when to use them

 - Understand administrative tasks and determine from which admin center they can be accessed

-This course is for anyone who wants to understand the core components within the Power Platform and who wants additional insight into how their data connects within it.
+- Users looking to learn about the core components of Power Platform and additional insight into how their data connects within it

 Lee has spent most of his professional career learning as much as he could about PC hardware and software while working as a PC technician with Microsoft.
 Once covid hit, he moved into a customer training role with the goal to get as many people prepared for remote work as possible using Microsoft 365.
 Being both Microsoft 365 certified and a self-proclaimed Microsoft Teams expert, Lee continues to expand his knowledge by working through the wide range of Microsoft certifications.